osrm/nimbus-eth2/docs/nbc_audit_2020/eth2_spec_core/reward_processing.md

 *However, around 11 AM UTC on May 15th , it had been observed that Schlesi had been nearly 50 epochs away from finality.
 While the initial cause of the finality delay has not been ascertained, they’re not rare in a test network where participants are not obligated/incentivized to keep their validators running.
-The lack of finality eventually lead to instability in the chain, causing several temporary forks in the network.*
+The lack of finality eventually led to instability in the chain, causing several temporary forks in the network.*

 ![schlesi_rewards.png](./schlesi_rewards.png)